sepal-contrib/sdg_15.3.1/doc/en.rst

 .. tip::

-    - If the destination class is not set, the class will be interpreded as no_ata i.e. 0
+    - If the destination class is not set, the class will be interpreded as no_ata i.e. 0;
     - click on :guilabel:`save` to save the reclassification matrix.
-It's useful when the baseline and target map are in the same classification as the same matrix can be applied.
+It's useful when the baseline and target map are in the same classification system;
-    - click on :guilabel:`import` to import a previously saved reclassification matrix
+    - click on :guilabel:`import` to import a previously saved reclassification matrix.

 Click on :guilabel:`reclassify`to export the map in GEE using the UNCCD classification ystem.
 The export can be monitored in GEE.

 The following GIF will show you the full reclassification process with an simple example.